Use composite models in Power BI Desktop

 When you publish a new report (and dataset) called Sales and Budget Europe that's based on the Sales and Budget Power BI dataset published by your colleague, making some further modifications or extensions as you do so, you're effectively adding a report and dataset to a chain of length three, which started with the Sales Analysis Services model, and ends with your Sales and Budget Europe Power BI dataset.
 The following image visualizes this chaining process.

-The chain in the previous image is of length three, which is the maximum length during this preview period.
+The chain in the previous image is of length three, which is the maximum length.
 Extending beyond a chain length of three isn't supported and results in errors.

 Using the DirectQuery for Power BI datasets and Analysis Services feature will present you with a security warning dialog, shown in the following image.